Solar Panel Cost Guide in Grass Valley, CA (2024 Update)

 Solar Equipment

 The cost of solar panels varies by thousands of dollars due to some different factors.
 One of the notable factors is the system size, which is measured in kilowatts (kW).
 Solar power systems that have greater efficiency or power production use better technology and/or more equipment, both of which can increase costs.
 For each additional kilowatt you need, your cost can go up by about $3,470.The type of solar equipment you choose can increase or decrease your cost by thousands or even tens of thousands of dollars.
 If you opt for the most efficient solar panel brands, you’ll end up paying more upfront than if you opted for the most affordable panels.
-On the other hand, more efficient panels could save you more in the long run on your energy bills.
+On the other hand, more efficient panels could save you more over time on your electric bills.
 Additionally, add-on products, such as solar batteries, can bump up your total well above the Grass Valley average.

 Solar Financing Terms